facebook/sapling/hgsubversion/help/subversion.rst

 trunk, as in the example above.
 This is known as `standard layout`, and works with repositories that use the conventional ``trunk``, ``tags`` and ``branches`` directories.
 By default, hgsubversion will use this layout whenever it finds any of these directories at the specified directory on the server.
+Standard layout also supports alternate names for the ``branches`` directory and multiple tags locations.

 If you instead want to clone just a single directory or branch, clone the specific directory path.
 In the example above, to get *only* trunk, you would